-Applicants would usually be expected to have a 1st or Upper-2nd Class Honours degree (or an equivalent overseas qualification) in a mathematical subject.
+Applicants would usually be expected to have a 1st or upper 2nd class Honours Bachelor degree or an MSc with Merit or Distinction (or an equivalent overseas qualification) in a mathematical subject.
 In some research areas a background in physics, engineering or computer science is also acceptable.

 Months of entry